jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Tarry Demodand.md

 Temperature: any
 Organization: solitary, pair, or patrol (3-8)
 Treasure: standard (masterwork breastplate, 2 masterwork short swords, other treasure)
-Description: Tarry demodands are lithe and lean compared to other demodands.
-Despite this difference, all tarry demodands are strong and agile.
-Although their batlike wings appear tattered and useless, they can still fly.
-A tarry demodand stands 7 feet tall and weighs 400 pounds.
-The tarry demodand is the grunt of the demodand army-bred for battle, these swift and deadly demodands make up the bulk of any demodand legion.
-That they themselves are more powerful than most outsiders is as much a testament to their race as anything else-a single tarry demodand is a formidable opponent, to say nothing of a group of the creatures.
-Although tarry demodands are quite strong, they prefer using light weapons-one in each hand.
-Tarry demodands only rarely use larger weaponry, and then only when directly ordered by a superior.
-They lack the terrific claws of the greater demodands, and a tarry demodand with no weapons tends to flee combat as soon as possible, only to return when it is properly armed.
 Race:
 Class:
 MR: